eddiesTime/sme_app/raw_documentation.md

 ### 2.3 Weather App Example

-In order to evaluate multiple state management solutions you have to find a way to compare them.
+In order to evaluate multiple state management solutions I had to find a way to compare them.
 For this purpose I choose to build an app with predefined functionalities.
 This sets a goal to achieve and requirements which the SMSs had to fulfill.
-By having an app with predefined functionalities/requirements we can directly compare the state management solutions in a specified scenario.
+By having an app with predefined functionalities/requirements the state management solutions can directly be compared in a specified scenario.

 Since I want to focus on the SMS part I don’t want to spend a lot of time in planning an application.
-So I’ve chosen to use the Weather App build in the tutorial by Felix Angelov as my foundation. [@WeatherBloc]
+So I have chosen to use the Weather App build in the tutorial by Felix Angelov as my foundation. [@WeatherBloc]
-The reason for this example app is that I have with previous knowledge with the Flutter_bloc [@FlutterBlocFlutter] package which was also created by Felix.
+The reason for this example app is that I have started the project with previous knowledge about the flutter_bloc [@FlutterBlocFlutter] package which was also created by Felix.
 And furthermore, because I like the app’s UI.

-Take a look at the .gif of the weather app at bloclibrary [@Bloc]:
+Take a look at the .gif of the weather app at bloclibrary [@Bloc] to get a first glimps at what will be build:

 |![weather app](https://i.imgur.com/cgB1wse.gif)|
 |:--:|